Capt. Fred Tobias Bruni Jr.

 Henry Knight, Lt.
 Carl Mango, and Warrant

-and set the trench on fire.
-Mango made
+gasoline on it and set the trench on

-it out of the trench, with his clothes on
+out of the trench, with his clothes on fire,

-fire, pleading with the Japanese to show mercy
+pleading with the Japanese to show mercy to

-to the prisoners.
-He was shot and his
+the prisoners.
+He was shot and his body

 Forty or fifty men still managed to get out of the trenches.
 Those POWs who managed to escape jumped from a fifty foot cliff to the beach.
 Shore sentries and guards on barges shot at them from the cliffs and boats.
 Those who were recaptured by the Japanese were buried alive while those who survived the massacre swam to their freedom.